-As of ~~June 30, 2023~~ September 30, 2023, we had ~~224,688,434~~ ~~255,833,679~~ shares of common stock outstanding.
-In addition, we had ~~26,756,143~~ ~~26,227,174~~ shares of common stock equivalents that would increase the number of common stock outstanding if these instruments were exercised or converted to purchase common stock based on vesting requirements of stock options and common stock issuable through purchases of employee stock purchase plan, or upon the conversion of preferred stock.
+As of September 30, 2023 March 31, 2024, we had 255,833,679 279,756,339 shares of common stock outstanding.
+In addition, we had 26,227,174 34,014,039 shares of common stock equivalents that would increase the number of common stock outstanding if these instruments were exercised or converted to purchase common stock based on vesting requirements of stock options and common stock issuable through purchases of employee stock purchase plan, or upon the conversion of preferred stock.
 The issuance and subsequent sale of the shares underlying these common stock equivalents could depress the trading price of our common stock.
-On June 10, 2019, our certificate of incorporation was amended to increase the number of authorized shares of our common stock, from 150,000,000 shares to

-300,000,000 shares, which was approved by our stockholders on that date.
-On June 16, 2023, our certificate of incorporation was amended to increase the number of authorized shares of our common stock, from 300,000,000 shares to 500,000,000 shares, which was approved by our stockholders on June 6, 2023.
+On June 10, 2019, our certificate of incorporation was amended to increase the number of authorized shares of our common stock, from 150,000,000 shares to 300,000,000 shares, which was approved by our stockholders on that date.
+On June 16, 2023, our certificate of incorporation was amended to increase the number of authorized shares of our common stock from 300,000,000 shares to 500,000,000 shares, which amendment was approved by our stockholders on June 6, 2023.

 In addition, in the future, we may issue additional shares of common stock or other equity or debt securities convertible into common stock in connection with a financing, acquisition, litigation settlement, employee arrangements or otherwise.
-For example, in July 2023, we issued 23,000,000 shares of common stock in connection with an underwritten public offering, and we may offer additional shares under our automatic shelf registration statement in the future.
+For example, in July 2023, February 2024, we issued 23,000,000 23,014,000 shares of common stock in connection with an underwritten public offering, and we may offer additional shares under our automatic shelf registration statement in the future.
 Future issuances may result in substantial dilution to our existing stockholders and could cause our stock price to decline.